 Get Help for Social Media Overuse and Body Image Issues

 Does your teen use social media too much?
 Has he developed signs of mental or behavioral issues?
-Foothills at Red Oak Recovery is a mental health and disordered eating treatment center.
+Foothills at Red Oak Recovery is a substance use, mental health, and disordered eating treatment center.
 We offer a range of programs, including:

 - Outpatient treatment